Top 5 This Week

 Cam Ward’s Rookie Nightmare Looks Ugly, But NFL History Screams It’s Survivable

-Cam Ward Posts One of the Weakest Rookie Lines in a Decade
+Cam Ward Posts One of the Weakest Rookie Stat Lines in a Decade

 Ward Avoids the True Basement of Rookie QB Disasters

-Stack his season against genuine train wrecks and the picture brightens.
-Ryan Leaf threw 2 touchdowns against 15 picks in 1998 while going 3-18 as a starter over two years.
-JaMarcus Russell posted a 50.1 rating in limited action.
-Akili Smith, Joey Harrington, and early Zach Wilson starts looked more hopeless week to week.
+When you compare his season to actual all-time rookie meltdowns, things look better.
+Ryan Leaf threw 2 touchdowns and 15 interceptions in 1998 and went 3–18 over two years.
+JaMarcus Russell posted a 50.1 passer rating.
+Akili Smith, Joey Harrington, and early Zach Wilson starts were weekly train wrecks.

-Even high picks that flamed out like Trey Lance or Justin Fields in year one showed fewer positive moments.
-Ward ranks top-three among rookies in deep completion rate and scrambles for first downs at key moments.
-Rough start?
-Yes.
-Death sentence?
-Hardly.
+Even top picks who eventually flamed out — like Trey Lance or Justin Fields — showed fewer real positives in year one.
+Ward, meanwhile, ranks top-three among rookies in deep-ball accuracy and scrambling for first downs.

 Rookie QBRecordTDContext